seddighi78/digikala-crawler/README.md

 # digikala-crawler
-Scrapy crawler for digikala proucts information
+[Scrapy](https://scrapy.org/) spider for Digikala proucts information

 **Note:** This project is just for university research purposes only